hhovhann/optimisation-service/README.md

 Feel free if you want to use [OpenAPI Client](http://localhost:8888/swagger-ui/index.html#/) for testing endpoints.
 Information defined in section bellow

-# How to run appliciation and tests
+# How to run application and tests
 - /scripts/run.sh running the application from terminal or from IDEA and open in browser http://localhost:8888
 - /scripts/run-tests.sh running all existing and enabled tests